pursuit-curriculum/unit-front-end-web-development/intro-to-dom/lesson-notes/readme.md

 - [Starter Code](https://github.com/pursuit-curriculum-resources/starter-intro-to-dom)

-## Guiding questions

-There are two different pages to reference: dog and nameplate.
+> **Note**: There are two different pages to reference: dog and nameplate.
 The first set of questions will reference the dog page.
 The second will be for the nameplate.

-### Dog Page
+## Dog Page

+### Guiding questions

 - What adjective describes native (to the browser)JavaScript methods for DOM manipulation?